nnhubbard/cachly-website/_pages/privacy-policy.md

-**How do you exercise your rights?** The easiest way to exercise your rights is by submitting a [data subject access request](https://app.termly.io/notify/01254239-c9ab-44b9-8f5a-eb85e182cda5), or by contacting us.
+**How do you exercise your rights?** The easiest way to exercise your rights is by submitting a data subject access request to support@cach.ly.
 We will consider and act upon any request in accordance with applicable data protection laws.